graviton57/TheNounProject/README.md

 ### The Noun Project

 [The Noun Project](http://www.thenounproject.com) is the source for some the graphics used in this application.
-The following users' work was used:

 ### The Noun Project API Keys